dbohdan/pago/README.md

     - Linux and BSD: `xclip -in -selection clip`
     - macOS: `pbcopy`
 - `PAGO_CONFIRM`:
-  Whether pago should ask yes-no questions.
+  Whether to ask for a new password twice for confirmation.
-  `0` means pago will assume "yes".
+  `0` to disable.
 - `PAGO_DIR`:
   The pago data directory location.
   Defaults to: